fastapi-users/fastapi-users/docs/configuration/authentication/index.md

 #### [Cookie](transports/cookie.md)

-The token will be send through a cookie.
+The token will be sent through a cookie.

 !!! tip "Pros and cons"